sandermak/java-next-labs/03-libraryupdates/01-optional-stream-begin/README.md

 This exercise can be implemented using `Optional::stream` combined with `Stream::flatMap` and some other `Stream` methods.
 The goal is to turn the stream of `Book`s into a set of author names.
-For every book, find the first author (use `Stream::findFirst`), and collect all these first authors into a `Set`.
+For every book, find the first author (use `Stream::findFirst`), and collect all these first authors into a single `Set`.

 ## 04. Stream::takeWhile/dropWhile